trixi-framework/Trixi.jl/docs/src/meshes/dgmulti_mesh.md

   More detailed descriptions of each SBP node set can be found in the [StartUpDG.jl docs](https://jlchan.github.io/StartUpDG.jl/dev/RefElemData/#RefElemData-based-on-SBP-finite-differences).
   Trixi will also specialize certain parts of the solver based on the `SBP` approximation type.
-* some derivative operator from [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl),
-  usually constructed as `D = derivative_operator(...)`.
+* a non-periodic derivative operator from [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl), usually constructed as `D = derivative_operator(...)`.
 In this case, you do not need to pass a `polydeg`.